schmidtb2779/SEPAgileProject/README.md

 **Program Files/Source Code Build Instructions:**

-  - While we used Visual Studio Code, one should be able to use any source code editor that handles HTML, CSS, php, and Javascript files.
+  - **NOTE:** While we used Visual Studio Code, one should be able to use any source code editor that handles HTML, CSS, php, and Javascript files.
   1. Once a source code editor is chosen, **EITHER**

   2. **(a)** Clone this repository into the editor if GitHub is supported **OR**